xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/index.md

 - basics of CLI
 - knowledge of the build system of the packaged program is preferable
-- knowledge of libraries (what's a static/dynamic library, why are they important, what's a SONAME etc.) is useful
+- knowledge of libraries (what's a static/dynamic library, why are they important, what's a SONAME, etc.) is useful
-- knowing what is a patch, how to make one and how to apply one is preferable (they are used in [packaging j4-dmenu-desktop](/packaging/j4-dmenu-desktop.md) section of this tutorial, but shouldn't be necessary in more normal use)
+- knowing what a patch is, how to make one, and how to apply it is preferable (they are used in [packaging j4-dmenu-desktop](/packaging/j4-dmenu-desktop.md) section of this tutorial, but shouldn't be necessary in more normal use)